 Machine Learning (ML) is a powerful tool.
 In simple terms, ML enables computers to take data and recognise the patterns in that data.
 Those patterns can then be used to make predictions or classify data in astounding ways to optimise and improve business operations.

 Artificial intelligence (AI) and ML have been around since the 1950's.
 It all started with simply enabling computers to recognise patterns and provide outputs.
 This is known as symbolic reasoning.
 From there, researchers began to investigate if we could enable computers to use artificial intelligence to recognise patterns and make predictions of their own.

 The question is, is there a way to take messy, sometimes incomplete data sets and combine them with the elegance of machine learning algorithms to deliver commercially applicable digital products?

 Although, advanced data-analytics is not always needed.
 Sometimes there are mathematical or statistical techniques which are more fit-for-purpose to display and interpret the data.
-At SIG, we're focussed on finding the right solution based on the problems or ideas specific to your business and delivering end-to-end AI, ML and production-ready software solutions to successfully integrate digital products into different teams or functions.
+At SIG ML, we're focussed on finding the right solution based on the problems or ideas specific to your business and delivering end-to-end AI-driven software applications to successfully integrate digital tools into different teams and business functions.

-A final note: If you are commencing your digital transformation or already implementing digital technologies, it is highly recommended to involve subject matter experts (SME's) every step of the way.
-It is incredibly important to not only consider how to develop the optimal ML algorithm/s for your business, but how to effectively engage the SME's and making sure that they are taken on the journey towards digital excellence.
+If you are commencing your digital transformation, or already implementing digital technologies, it is highly recommended to involve subject matter experts (SME's) every step of the way.
+It is incredibly important to not only consider how to develop the optimal ML algorithm/s for your business, but how to effectively engage the SME's and make sure that they are taken on the journey towards digital excellence.

-If you'd like to learn more about the capabilities of Machine Learning or have a project in mind, please feel free to get in touch.
+In addition, if you'd like to learn more about the capabilities of Machine Learning or have a project in mind, please feel free to get in touch.